List of ministers of migration of the Netherlands: List of ministers of migration

+List of state secretaries for migration

-Between 2017 and 2024, a state secretary of the Ministry of Justice and Security was responsible for immigration and asylum.
-This state secretary was allowed to use the title "Minister for Migration" abroad.
+Prior to the Schoof cabinet – with the exception of the first, second and third Balkenende cabinets, and the first Rutte cabinet – a state secretary of the Ministry of Justice was responsible for immigration affairs and asylum policy.
+In later years, this state secretary was allowed to use the title 'minister for migration' in diplomatic contexts.